huyiwen/YuLan-Mini/pretrain/README.md

 <details><summary>1.
 Pre-training and Evaluation Code</summary>

+The pre-training code can be found [here](https://github.com/RUC-GSAI/YuLan-Mini/tree/main/pretrain).
+Note that due to subsequent code modifications, this code may not run directly and may require some adjustments.

 <pre><code>├── train.py  <span class="hljs-comment"># 👈🏻 The main training script</span>
 ├── train.<span class="hljs-keyword">sh </span> <span class="hljs-comment"># 👈🏻 The main training script for each curriculum phase</span>
 ├── yulanmini-2B-final-phase25.<span class="hljs-keyword">sh </span> <span class="hljs-comment"># 👈🏻 example script for phase 25</span>